GhostOps77/click-repl/README.md

   subcommands.
 If you're keeping caches on that object (like I do), using the app's repl instead of the shell is a huge performance win.
 - `!` - prefix executes shell commands.
-- `:` - prfix executes some predefined internal commands.
+- `:` - prefix executes some pre-defined internal commands.

 You can use the internal `:help` command to explain usage.